 - Geographic needs

 In addition to all of the benefits you get with single clusters, Gloo Mesh Enterprise helps solve some of your toughest multicluster challenges as described in the following sections.
+You can also review the benefits of using a service mesh for multicluster adoption in the following video.

 Scale clusters with quick registration